 Concrete sealers for use in protecting concrete from chloride intrusion shall meet the requirements of applicable Iowa Department of Transportation Specifications.
 Sealers generating a shiny surface are listed in the Appendix A. They are intended for use only on bridge substructure areas such as pier tops and abutments.
 Sealers that do not affect surface texture are shown in the Appendix B. The sealers listed in the Appendix B are typically penetrating epoxy sealers applied to the gutter line, curb, and barrier rail.
 The sealers listed in Appendix C are typically silanes applied to the bridge deck surface.

-Acceptance of concrete sealers for use on Department of Transportation projects will be on the basis of manufacturer and brand name approval.
-Approved manufacturers and brands of concrete sealers are listed in the Materials Approved Products Listing Enterprise (MAPLE) as Appendixes A and B for two types of applications.
+Acceptance of concrete sealers for use on the Department of Transportation projects will be on the basis of manufacturer and brand name approval.
+Approved manufacturers and brands of concrete sealers are listed in the Materials Approved Products Listing Enterprise (MAPLE) as the Appendixes A, B, and C for different applications.

-4. Independent test data showing the effectiveness of the sealer in preventing chloride intrusion
+4. If available, independent test data showing the effectiveness of the sealer in preventing chloride intrusion; and

-Approval of concrete sealers may be withdrawn because of deficient monitor test results; product changes made after original approval, or unsatisfactory field performance.
+Approval of a concrete sealer may be withdrawn because of deficient monitor test results; product changes made after original approval, or unsatisfactory field performance.

-The manufacturer shall file a certification statement at the beginning of each calendar year stating that the material supplied during that year is identical with the formulation previously tested and approved by the Office of Materials.
+Manufacturer shall file a certification statement at the beginning of each calendar year stating that the material supplied during that year is identical with the formulation previously tested and approved by the Construction and Materials Bureau.

-The Office of Materials may sample and test concrete sealers to verify compliance with specifications.
+The Construction and Materials Bureau may sample and test concrete sealers to verify compliance with specifications.